Climate, Peace and Stability: Weathering Risk Through COP and Beyond

 At the same time, ambitious climate action – financing, adaptation and mitigation – can inadvertently have an adverse impact on peace and stability in fragile contexts, if not approached in a conflict sensitive manner.
 Decarbonisation can change and potentially destabilise geopolitical power relations.
 Weak governance structures rooted in political instability and conflict often lack the capacity to tackle climate change effectively.

 Yet the implications of climate change on peace and stability, and issues of climate finance, mitigation, and adaptation and are still too often discussed as separate challenges in different fora.
-This conversation at COP26 seeks to promote understanding of how to address the specific implications of climate change on peace and stability through all relevant channels of climate action.
+This conversation at COP26 sought to promote understanding of how to address the specific implications of climate change on peace and stability through all relevant channels of climate action.

 - Miguel Berger, State Secretary, German Federal Foreign Office